Social Work, B.S.W.

 - One 200-level or above CC-AIU course literature course

 CMS – Effective, Engaged, and Persuasive Communication: Spoken Component1 (0-3 hours)

 VSR – Values, Ethics, and Social Responsibility1 (0-3 hours)

 Carolina Core Stand Alone or Overlay Eligible Requirements — Overlay-approved courses offer students the option of meeting two Carolina Core components in a single course.
 A maximum of two overlays is allowed.
 The total Carolina Core credit hours must add up to a minimum of 31 hours.
 Some programs may have a higher number of minimum Carolina Core hours due to specified requirements.

-The B.S.W. requires a minimum of 60 semester hours outside of the major requirements.
-Students with fewer than 60 hours outside of the major must take enough electives to fulfill the 120-hour minimum.
+The BSW requires a minimum of 60 semester hours in academic subjects for the Carolina Core and College Requirements.
+Students with fewer than 60 hours in Carolina Core and College Requirements must take enough electives to fulfill the 120-hour minimum.
 No elective courses of a remedial and developmental nature may apply as credit toward the 120-hour minimum.

 4. Major Requirements (60 hours)

 A minimum grade of C is required in all major courses.